Tom Blake (surfer): Other inventions

 In the early 1930s, Blake experimented with the idea of attaching a sail to one of his surfboards.
 As one author wrote, "The modern sport of windsurfing can be traced back to the 1930s when a surfer named Tom Blake, whose arms became particularly tired one afternoon from paddling his board out to catch the waves, thought he should be able to use the wind for propulsion.”
 For his first experiment, he simply used an umbrella, but subsequently refined the design, adding a proper sail and a foot-controlled rudder.
 By 1935, he had a version usable in competitions, and in 1940, the L.A.
 Ladder Company produced them for sale.

 Blake also contributed substantially to the field of underwater photography.
 In 1929, he purchased a Graflex camera from Duke Kahanamoku, then built a waterproof housing that allowed him to take photographs underwater or while surfing.
 Although it is often stated that Blake "built the first underwater camera," in fact, there had been sporadic attempts to do so since as early as 1856.
 Nonetheless, Blake’s innovations were significant, and a photo spread of his work that was published in 1935 in National Geographic magazine helped call attention to the potential his device offered.

+An indication of the significance of Blake's work came in 2025, when he was inducted into the National Inventor's Hall of Fame for his numerous contributions to the sports of surfing, paddle boarding, and windsurfing, and to his achievements in the field of water rescue.